MartinezOutschoornHEP/MartinezOutschoorn-Group-Site-jekyll/README.md

     gem install rdiscount
     ```

+5. In order to build it may be necessary to perform this command:

+    ```
+    gem install jekyll site-mao
+    ```

 ## Make changes

 Now that you have both the source code and Jekyll, you can start to make changes.
 This is the directory structure of the source code: